FREQUENTLY ASKED QUESTIONS

 Yes.
-We can and do accommodate many, if not most, dietary requirements.
+We can and do accommodate most dietary requirements.
 You must include this information in the 'special requests' section of your application.
 Please notify us of all allergies, exemptions and special requests.
 We will check in with residents again closer to the residency to make sure nothing has been missed, but after that time the chef's preparation and menu will be much harder to change.
 It is best if we have all the information upfront in the early stages.

 Do you supply arts materials, paper, pens, etc.?

 We have easels, but otherwise do not supply arts materials, paper or pens.
 Each artist & writer is responsible for their own materials.
-We can, however, point you to supply stores in Rome, Florence and Chiusi if you want to purchase supplies in Italy.
-There is also the possibility of mailing your supplies directly to the property but it must be arranged in advance and all late or lost delivery is not the responsibility of the Lemon Tree House.
+We can, however, point you to supply stores in Rome, Florence and Arezzo - if you want to purchase supplies in Italy.
+There is also the possibility of mailing your supplies directly to the property but it must be arranged well in advance and noted that any late or lost delivery is not the responsibility of the Lemon Tree House.

 Do you have studio space for my particular project?

-The Lemon Tree House tries to supply all of its residents with the space (in their rooms) to work.
-However, the estate is full of corners - both indoor and outdoor - where writers and artists may choose to get their work done.
-We cannot provide all artists with large studios for work, but we do our best to facilitate appropriate space when possible.
+The Lemon Tree House tries to supply all of its residents with space (in their rooms) to work.
+However, the estate is full of corners - both indoors and outdoors - where writers are free to work.
+We cannot provide all artists with large private studios for work, but we do our best to facilitate appropriate spaces when possible.
 Please email us ahead of time about studio requirements, material needs and expectations and we will do our best to accommodate.
-Writers are not offered separate work spaces, but can make use of the buildings and grounds as desired.
+Writers are not offered separate work spaces, but can make use of the buildings, common spaces and grounds as desired.

 What is The Lemon Tree House library?

 Every year, we ask our residents to come with 1) a signed copy of their book (should they already be published authors) or a used copy of their favourite novel to contribute to our growing English library in Tuscany.
-The library is available for borrowing as well, stocked with the works of previous attendees and residents, travel and history books about Italy and the Italian language, and a great many books of literature!
+The library is available for borrowing as well, stocked with the works of previous attendees and residents, travel and history books about Italy and the Italian language and novels galore.
 We ask only that all books be returned to the library before the last day of your residency.

 Am I obligated to attend events, cocktail hours and craft talks, even dinner?